Section 00 Charter

 00.07.03 Preparation and Submission of the Budget

-The Budget Committee, at least sixty (60) days prior to the beginning of each Budget year, shall submit recommendations to the Budget Officer.
-The Town Manager at least 45 days prior to the beginning of each budget year, shall submit to the Council a budget and an explanatory budget message.
+The Budget Committee, at least seventy-five (75) days prior to the beginning of each Budget year, shall submit Municipal Budget recommendations to the Budget Officer.
+The Town Manager at least 60 days prior to the beginning of each budget year, shall submit to the Council a Municipal budget and an explanatory budget message.
 The budget authority of the Council shall be limited to the final determination of the total appropriations to be made to each of the several offices, departments and agencies of the Town, including the School Committee.
-The Budget shall contain:
+The Municipal Budget shall contain:

-An itemized statement of appropriation recommended for current expenses and for permanent improvements, with comparative statements and parallel columns of estimated expenditures for the next preceding fiscal year.
+ƒô An itemized statement of appropriation recommended for current expenses and for permanent improvements, with comparative statements in parallel columns of budgeted appropriations for the current year, actual expenditures for the year to date, and proposed appropriations for the next fiscal year.
 An increase or decrease in any item shall be indicated.

-Any itemized statement of estimated revenues from all sources, other than taxation, and a statement of taxes required, comparative figures from current and next preceding year.
+ƒô Any itemized statement of estimated revenues from all sources, other than taxation, and a statement of taxes required, comparative figures in parallel columns of proposed and actual revenues to date for the current year and estimated revenues for the next fiscal year.

 The proposed budget prepared by the Town Manager shall be reviewed by the Town Council which shall approve the budget with or without amendment.
 The complete Town budget, including the School budget, as approved by the Council shall be published and the Council shall fix the time and place for holding a public hearing for the budget, and shall give public notice of such hearing.
 The Council shall then review the budget and recommend it, with or without change, to the annual Town Meeting.

 00.07.04 Budget Established Appropriations